General Program Information

 The IL ELAP is operated by the Division of Laboratories, Quality Assurance Section.
 The IL ELAP operates under Title 35, Subtitle A, Chapter II, Part 186: "Accreditation of Laboratories For Drinking Water, Wastewater and Hazardous Waste Analyses:"

 The IL ELAP offers accreditation for the analysis of various inorganic and organic analytes in the following fields of testing: Drinking Water, Wastewater and Hazardous Waste.
 Accreditation is based on the field of testing, approved test method and analyte.
-For a complete list of the approved test methods and analytes in each field of testing see the
+A complete list of the approved test methods and analytes in each field of testing is included in the Accreditation Application.

 Participation in the IL ELAP is voluntary except for any laboratory submitting community water supply water compliance data to the Illinois EPA, Bureau of Water, Compliance Assurance Section.
 Any laboratory submitting community water supply water compliance data must be accredited for those particular analytes.